agaase/data-structures/aameeting/README.md

 #AA Assignment

 ##AA Meetings
-This is a web application which shows all the meetings of [alcohol anonymous](http://meetings.nyintergroup.org/) on a user friendly interface.
+This is a web application which shows all the meetings of [alcoholics anonymous](http://meetings.nyintergroup.org/) on a user friendly interface.
 The application can be seen [here](http://35.165.216.202:8181/)

 ### How does it work?